Echo0bsidian/Word-KeywordInjector/README.md

 It doesn’t change what people see—it just adds invisible text that software can detect.
 Always use it ethically and follow the rules of any platform you’re submitting to.

+⚠️ Disclaimer
+This tool is provided as-is for educational and professional enhancement purposes.
+While it may assist with resume optimization and keyword alignment, we make no guarantees regarding job application outcomes, interview success, or system compatibility.
+Use at your own discretion, and always ensure your resume meets the standards and expectations of the platforms or employers you submit to.

 ## 📄 License

 This project is licensed under the MIT License.
 You’re free to use and modify it.